libriscv/rvscript/README.md

 If you have installed the RISC-V compiler above, the rest should be simple enough.
 Just run `build.sh` in the micro folder.
 You can add and edit script files in the `engine/mods/hello_world/scripts` folder.

+## Building with C++ RTTI and exceptions

+Enable the RTTI_EXCEPT CMake option using ccmake or just editing the build.sh script.
+Simply appending `-DRTTI_EXCEPT=ON` will be enough.

+Exceptions and RTTI will bloat the binary by at least 170k according to my measurements.
+Additionally, you will have to increase the maximum allotted number of instructions to a call by at least 600k instructions, as the first exception thrown will have to run through a massive amount of code.
+However, any code that does not throw exceptions as part of normal operation will be fine.

+The binary that comes with the repository for testing does not have C++ exceptions enabled.

 ## Using other scripting languages